sabyrzhan/angular-fundamentals/README.md

   * Deep integration test -- including all dependent components
   * Shallow integration test -- using `NO_ERROR_SCHEMA` schema

+Chapter 17:
+  * build for prod using `ng build --prod`
+  * all bundle downloading at start by using `{preloadingStrategy: PreloadAllModules}` in routes.
+  * fixing code style and common problems using ESLint
+  * `npm build` build the artifact inside `dist/<app_name>` folder with all dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Start backend server

+1. `npm install --save ngf-server`
-Run `npm run server` and it will start server at `http://localhost:8808`.
+2. Run `npm run server` and it will start server at `http://localhost:8808`.
+3. Login: `johnpapa` and pass: anypass

+## Running prod app locally using docker-compose in nginx

+There is a `docker-compose.yml` file with nginx service.
+It also uses `nginx.conf` which has rules for locations.
+To use backend service at port `8808` change upstram IP address to host IP address in `nginx.conf`.

 ## Code scaffolding